dotnet/runtime/docs/design/coreclr/botr/vectors-and-intrinsics.md

 2. If ahead of time code is generated, it should be used unless there is an overriding reason to avoid using it.
 3. It must be exceedingly difficult to misuse the ahead of time compilation tool to violate principle 1.

 There are 2 different implementations of ahead of time compilation under development at this time.
-The crossgen1 model (which is currently supported on all platforms and architectures), and the crossgen2 model, which is under active development, and expected to replace crossgen1 at some point.
-Any developer wishing to use hardware intrinsics in the runtime or libraries should be aware of the crossgen1 model, which will hopefully be replaced with the crossgen2 model at some point.
-Thankfully, the restrictions implied on managed developers are strictly expected to be relaxed with crossgen2.
+The crossgen1 model (which is currently supported on all platforms and architectures), and the crossgen2 model, which is under active development.
+Any developer wishing to use hardware intrinsics in the runtime or libraries should be aware of the restrictions imposed by the crossgen1 model.
+Crossgen2, which we expect will replace crossgen1 at some point in the future, has strictly fewer restrictions.

 ## Crossgen1 model of hardware intrinsic usage